 The submission of a proposal does not guarantee its inclusion in the Company's proxy statement or presentation at the Annual Meeting unless certain securities law requirements are met.
-The Company expects that the 2023 Annual Meeting of Stockholders will be held in the second calendar quarter of 2023, but the exact date, time, and location of that meeting have yet to be determined.
-If the 2023 Annual Meeting of Stockholders is held within thirty (30) days from the first anniversary of the Annual Meeting, a stockholder who intends to present a proposal in the Company's proxy statement for that annual meeting, including the nomination of a director, must submit the proposal in writing to Ellida McMillan, PhenixFIN Corporation, at its address of 445 Park Avenue, 10th Floor, New York, NY 10022, and the proposal should be received by the Company between September 22, 2022 and 5:00 p.m.
-Eastern Time on November 21, 2022.
-In the event that the date of that annual meeting is advanced or delayed by more than thirty (30) days from the first anniversary of the Annual Meeting, a timely notice by the stockholder must be delivered not later than the close of business on the later of the ninetieth (90th) day prior to that annual meeting or the fifteenth (15th) day following the day on which public announcement of the date of that annual meeting is first made.
-Additionally, to comply with the universal proxy rules (once effective), shareholders who intend to solicit proxies in support of director nominees, other than the Company's nominees, must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than March 28, 2023.
+The Company expects that the 2024 Annual Meeting of Stockholders will be held in the second calendar quarter of 2024, but the exact date, time, and location of that meeting have yet to be determined.
+If the 2024 Annual Meeting of Stockholders is held within thirty (30) days from the first anniversary of the Annual Meeting, a stockholder who intends to present a proposal in the Company's proxy statement for that annual meeting, including the nomination of a director, must submit the proposal in writing to Ellida McMillan, PhenixFIN Corporation, at its address of 445 Park Avenue, 10th Floor, New York, NY 10022, and the proposal should be received by the Company between September 19, 2023 and 5:00 p.m.
+Eastern Time on November 18, 2023.
+In the event that the date of that annual meeting is advanced or delayed by more than thirty (30) days from the first anniversary of the Annual Meeting, we shall inform our stockholders, in our earliest possible quarterly report on Form 10-Q, of such change and the new dates for submitting stockholder proposals or director nominations.

-If the stockholder is not seeking inclusion of a proposal in the Company's proxy statement for that annual meeting, the stockholder's notice of the proposal must be delivered to or mailed and received at the Company's address by a date that is ninety (90) days prior to the date of 2023 Annual Meeting of Stockholders).
+If the stockholder is not seeking inclusion of a proposal in the Company's proxy statement for that annual meeting, the stockholder's notice of the proposal must be delivered to or mailed and received at the Company's address no later than November 18, 2023.
 The Company reserves the right to reject, rule out of order, or take other appropriate action with respect to any proposal that does not comply with these and other applicable requirements.